SsangYong Korando SUV - Engines, drive & performance

 There are quieter and more engaging cars in the Korando’s class, so if you often drive on faster roads or the motorway you may want to look elsewhere.
 Steering with a disconnected feel and vague chassis dynamics mean the Korando lacks a polished driving experience, particularly compared with models like the Peugeot 3008 and SEAT Ateca, which feel more like well-sorted hatchbacks than SUVs.

 One silver lining is that the Korando is fairly smooth, and despite looking rather slow on paper, it’s swift enough in real-world driving.
-The forthcoming EV version could be the pick of the range, with the performance and refinement of the electric motors potentially fixing some of the Korando's shortcomings.
+The EV version could be the pick of the range, with the performance and refinement of the electric motors fixing some of the Korando's shortcomings.

 SsangYong Korando diesel engines